 3. Upholstery

-The upholstery, both the padding and the fabric, may also contain toxic chemicals.
-Even mattresses have them, too.
+The upholstery, both the padding and the fabric for furniture, may also contain toxic chemicals.
+Even mattresses could have them, too.

 Common toxins found in upholstery, which is made from synthetic fiber and polyurethane foam padding, include flame retardants like polybrominated diphenyl ethers, formaldehyde, and other harmful VOCs.